 (somewhat after a recipe by Dan Lepard)

-We have been making raised, hot-water crust pork pies for years but recently came across this idea.
-They are remarkably easy to make and jolly tasty. being simply freshly backed pork pies in a butter-rich Dijon mustard flavoured flaky pastry.
+We have been making the traditional hand raised, hot-water crust pork pies for years but recently came across this idea.
+Remarkably easy to make and jolly tasty, being simply freshly baked pork pies in a butter-rich Dijon mustard flavoured flaky pastry.
 A great supper.

 For the Dijon pastry

 250g unsalted butter, cold (or half and half butter lard)

 700g coarsely chopped or minced pork, not too lean.
 Keeping the fat is important.

 1 bunch of sage, leaves picked and chopped or a heaped teaspoonful of dry savoury